Thursday, May 7, 2026

 What is dimensional weight in shipping?

-Dimensional weight (DIM weight) is a pricing method carriers use to charge based on a package’s volume rather than just its scale weight.
-The carrier charges whichever is greater — the actual weight or the calculated dimensional weight.
+Dimensional weight — also called DIM weight or volumetric weight — is a pricing method carriers use to charge based on a package’s volume rather than just its scale weight.
+The carrier charges whichever is greater: the actual weight or the calculated dimensional weight.
+It has applied to all domestic UPS and FedEx parcels since 2015.

 DIM weight = (Length × Width × Height) ÷ DIM Divisor.
 All measurements are in inches.
-Divide by 139 for FedEx and UPS domestic shipments, or 166 for USPS Priority Mail packages over one cubic foot.
+Divide by 139 for FedEx and UPS domestic shipments (both now apply ceiling rounding — every fractional inch rounds up to the next whole inch before calculating, effective August 18, 2025).
+Divide by 166 for USPS Priority Mail packages over one cubic foot.

 When did dimensional weight pricing start?